RiturajSaha/Temperature-Prediction-of-Cities-of-India/README.md

 The temperature dataset of these cities were obtained from https://www.kaggle.com/riturajsaha/temperature-of-different-cities-of-india

-R Squared value of different models are used to compare them.
-R-squared is a statistical measure that represents the goodness of fit of a regression model.
-The ideal value for r-square is 1.
-The closer the value of r-square to 1, the better is the model fitted.
+R2 Score value of different models are used to compare them, r-square is a statistical measure that represents the goodness of fit of a regression model.
+The ideal value for r-square is 1, its range is from -1 to 1.

-Below is comparison of R-Squared value of different cities after applying Random Forest Regression.
+Below is comparison of r-Square value of different cities after applying Random Forest Regression.

 | City : | Chennai | Delhi | Mumbai | Kolkata |
 | ------------- | ------------- | ------------- | ------------- | ------------- |